check-spelling-sandbox/azure-rest-api-specs/specification/cost-management/resource-manager/readme.md

     reason: 'Operations does not contain a path for individual GET'
   - suppress: TopLevelResourcesListBySubscription
     from: costallocation.json
-    reason: 'List by subscription is not supported in cost allocation by desgin'
+    reason: 'List by subscription is not supported in cost allocation by design'
   - suppress: PathForResourceAction
     from: costallocation.json
     reason: 'This is not a valid scenario for the checkNameAvailability API as the name itself represents an action.'
   - suppress: PathForPutOperation
     from: costallocation.json
-    reason: 'Subscripiton and ResourceGroup scope is not supported in cost allocation by desgin'
+    reason: 'Subscripiton and ResourceGroup scope is not supported in cost allocation by design'
   - suppress: RequiredReadOnlySystemData
     from: costallocation.json
     reason: 'cost allocation does not return system data and will consider adding it in the future or upcoming api version'